Spire: Intrusion-Tolerant SCADA for the Power Grid

 SCADA Master replicas execute a separate threshold-signing protocol outside of Prime to create threshold signatures that PLC/RTU proxies and HMIs can use to verify that the updates/commands they receive were agreed upon by enough replicas.
 For this, the SCADA Masters use their own set of threshold crypto shares.

-- These keys are currently generated by the Prime gen_keys
+- These keys are generated by the scada_master gen_keys

-release).
-After prime/bin/gen_keys has been run, these key
+script.
+After scada_master/gen_keys has been run, these key

 - 1 public key used by PLC/RTU proxies and HMIs to verify threshold signatures (pubkey_1.pem)